Have you ever looked at your life and quietly wondered, Did I choose this, or did I just end up here?

 That does not mean everything is within your control, because it is not.
 It means you focus on what you can influence and take that seriously.

 That shift changes your relationship with your life.
 You move from feeling like things are happening to you to recognizing where you are actively shaping your experience.
+If you feel you need support in working towards that take a look at the Self-Authorship starter kit.

 What begins to change over time

 The changes are often internal before they are visible externally.
 You begin to feel more steady in your decisions.
 You become less reactive and more deliberate.
 You notice your patterns more quickly and adjust them sooner.
+It can take a little while so stick with it.